cunningr/sdtables/README.md

 # sdtables

 WARNING: Version 2.0.0 introduces breaking changes.
-If you depend on previous functions please pin your dependencies to 1.0.8 and plan to migrate to the new SdTables class.
+If you depend on previous functions please pin your dependencies to 1.0.8 and plan to migrate to the new ```SdTables()``` class.

 sdtables (schema defined tables) is a module providing convenient wrapper functions for working with and creating tabulated data from various sources including MS Excel.
-We are using pythons jsonschema to build table structures and validate data
+We are using pythons jsonschema to build table structures and validate data.

 Install with pip3:

 ```
 pip3 install sdtables
 ```

+Check out the ```./examples``` for usage.

 TODO: Update docs
 Documentation can be [found here](https://cunningr.github.io/sdtables/)